-Other implanted devices - Do not place the magnet over a pacemaker since it may
+Other implanted devices - Do not place the magnet over a pacemaker since it may affect pacemaker function and could change the pacing rate.
+Do not place the magnet over a defibrillator (sometimes called ICD) since it could turn the device OFF

 Damage from magnet - Never put or store the magnets near credit cards, televisions, computers, computer disks, microwave ovens, watches, other magnets or items affected by strong magnetic fields.

 Keep them at least 25 centimeters (10 inches) away.